mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 **Katagiri Roshi:** *Hai.*

-**Questioner:** Is *joto*, the assimilating and actualizing, the same as [where] in the opening sutra [it] says, “Having it to see and listen to, remember and accept”?
-Is “accept” here the same as *joto*?
+**Questioner:** Is *jōtō*, the assimilating and actualizing, the same as [where] in the opening sutra [it] says, “Having it to see and listen to, remember and accept”?
+Is “accept” here the same as *jōtō*?

 [...]